UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

     group_id: -300          # id of the admin group the memebot will use
     n_votes: 2              # votes needed to approve/reject a pending post
     remove_after_h: 12      # number of hours after wich pending posts will be automatically by /clean_pending
-    reset_on_load: false    # whether or not the database should reset every time the bot launches.
-USE CAREFULLY
     report_wait_mins: 30    # number of minutes the user has to wait before being able to report another user again
     report: true            # whether to add a report button as an inline keyboard after each post
     tag: false              # whether or not the bot should tag the admins or just write their usernames